top of page

 Spatial tasks teach social-emotional skills.

+Engineering with Paper is spatial reasoning!
 Engaging with spatial tasks improves student's perspective taking skills, in both physical perspective taking as well as emotional perspective-taking.

 Taking another's perspective, aka empathy, is a skill developed throughout childhood.
 Children learn this skill in a range of ways, including through hands-on activities.
 The physical experience of engaging with spatial tasks can also help students to improve their social-emotional perspective taking abilities.